 Researchers at Dana-Farber Cancer Institute in Boston are testing Imfinzi in combination with tremelimumab, a checkpoint inhibitor that blocks a protein receptor known as CTLA-4.

 The drug combination has been effective in the treatment of melanoma.
-The Dana-Farber trial is the first to test the two drugs against mesothelioma.
+The Dana-Farber trial is the first to test the two drugs as a treatment for mesothelioma.
 The study is expected to run through 2024.

 Bavencio showed early success in mesothelioma clinical trials.
-The drug — co-developed by Merck KGaA, Pfizer and Eli Lilly and Company — reduced tumor size in nearly 10 percent of mesothelioma patients.
+The drug — co-developed by Merck KGaA, Pfizer and Eli Lilly and Company — reduced tumor size in nearly 10% of mesothelioma patients.
 The 53 mesothelioma patients in the JAVELIN development program trial had a median progression-free survival of 17.1 weeks.